Hiking in search of the Lucky Bean tree, Bwindi

 More BUTT than a Buttress Tree!

-Back in the Forest, Adolf warned us to beware the vicious Safari ants and pointed out the trails where forest hogs had crossed.
+Back in the forest, Adolf warned us to beware the biting safari ants and pointed out the trails where forest hogs had crossed.
 He also showed us Wild Pineapple, Wild Ginger and the beautiful red Erythinia abyssinia ‘Lucky Bean Tree.’

 Nkuringo walking Safari Bwindi Uganda (10)